 MOPS groups give mothers a chance to connect with other moms, while their kids have the opportunity to make new friends.
 Groups are organized for those expecting, or with infants, toddlers and preschoolers.
 School-age programs are available through MOMSnext.
 This group is designed for moms with older kids who still seek connection and community.
-Groups typically meet twice a month at a church, but each group can modify the location, schedule and curriculum to meet the needs of the group.

 Provides information and resources, plus meet-up groups for mothers of multiples.

 Postnatal education and support groups are organized by your baby’s birth month so you can meet other moms in the same exact phase.
 Visit their site for class schedule and pricing.

 Parents Without Partners provides single parents and their children an environment for support, friendship and the exchange of parenting techniques.
 For the minor children of single parents, it offers them the opportunity to meet peers living within the same family structure and thriving.